-You can find information about what to do to get help on the NHS Choices website.
+You can find information about what to do to get help on the NHS website.

-If you are finding you are struggling with mental health issues, make an appointment to see your GP as they will be able to arrange for treatments like talking therapies or medication.
-If you’re worried about killing yourself, please click here right now to find out what to do to get help.
+If you are finding you are struggling with mental health issues that continue over a longer period, it could help you to make an appointment to see your GP as they will be able to arrange for treatments like talking therapies or medication.

 If you’re worried about hurting yourself or other people